Frequently asked questions about entrance exams and tuition fees

 Could you please tell me about the criteria for scholarship students?

-The evaluation will include an interview.
+The evaluation will be based on the exam.
 Please contact the school for more information.

-If I am not accepted in the scholarship exam, do I have to take the recommendation exam again?
+If I am not accepted into the scholarship exam, do I have to take the exam again?

 There is no need to retake the exam.

-What is the level of the scholarship written exam?
+What is the level of the written exam for the scholarship program?

-It depends on the subject, but it is mainly at high school entrance exam level.
-Please contact our school for more information.
+This is mainly at the high school entrance exam level.
+Please contact us for more information.

 Tuition support